giorgigordiashvili/telos-web/src/content/quotes/quote-2.md

 ---
 order: 2
-imageSrc: '/images/Quote/CustomerPhoto-2.png'
+imageSrc: /images/Quote/CustomerPhoto-2.png
-text: 'Another insightful quote about the excellent service and innovative solutions provided.
-We are thrilled with the results and the professionalism of the team.'
+text: “This is a costumer quote.
+The costumer is going to share their opinion about our product or service, hopefully its going to be a positive one.
+The social proof section is important when you want to increase trust and trustworthiness of your company with your website visitors”
-name: 'Jane Smith'
+name: second person
-company: 'CTO @ BetaTech'
+company: position @ company b
 ---